bsmg/beat-saber-community-wiki/support.md

 * Reduce your total mod and song count.
 * Perform a clean reinstall of the game files.
 [Clean Installation](#clean-installation)
 * Low framerate can also be caused by something going wrong within your application data folder, to fix this refer to [Deleting The Beatsaber Folder Within Your App Data](#deleting-your-local-low-beatsaber-data)
-* CountersPlus' scorecounter is fairly expensive.
+* CountersPlus counters like scorecounter and swing speed can be expensive.
 [See this github wiki page on performance with Counters+](https://github.com/Caeden117/CountersPlus/wiki/Performance-and-Optimization)
  >Note: Deleting the Appdata folder will also delete your local scores and statistics.
 {.is-warning}